Brymmobaggins/stats-preview-cards-component/README.md

 ### Useful resources

-- [Goole font](https://wwww.Googlefont.com) - This helped me to get the exact font family and font font weight instructed in thie ptoject.
-I really liked this pattern and will use it going forward.
+- [Google font](https://wwww.Googlefont.com) - This helped me to get the exact font family and font weight instructed in the project.
+I liked this pattern and will use it going forward.

 ## Author